alucard001/KMSEncryptionWithPHPAndNodeJS/README.md

 - Use [Amazon KMS](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/js-examples.html) in JS/NodeJS to encrypt/decrypt a string
 - Use KMS again to upload file (image) to Amazon S3 using PHP.

+### About Amazon KMS and S3
+You need to pay to use KMS and S3.
+Yes, it costs money.

 ### About PHP upload to S3 using KMS

 I managed to do it all in a single `index.php` file.
 Most of the PHP upload code should be familiar to you.